Edinburgh South (Scottish Parliament constituency): Wards

-Edinburgh South included the wards of Alnwickhill, Gilmerton, Kaimes, Marchmont, Merchiston, Moredun, Newington, North Morningside and the Grange, Prestonfield, and Sciennes, and part of the South Morningside ward, which is split with Edinburgh Pentlands.
+Edinburgh South included the wards of Alnwickhill, Gilmerton, Kaimes, Marchmont, Merchiston, Moredun, Newington, North Morningside and the Grange, Prestonfield, and Sciennes, and part of the South Morningside ward, which was split with Edinburgh Pentlands.
 The wards were created in 1999, at the same time as the constituency, and were replaced with new wards in 2007, without change to constituency boundaries.

-To create the new "Edinburgh Southern" for the 2011 Scottish Parliament election, the electoral wards used are Sighthill / Gorgie; Fountainbridge / Craiglockhart; Meadows / Morningside; Southside / Newington; Liberton / Gilmerton; Portobello / Craigmillar.
-All these wards are divided between Southern and neighbouring constituencies, not one is contained whole within the new boundaries.
+To create the new "Edinburgh Southern" for the 2011 Scottish Parliament election, the electoral wards used were Sighthill / Gorgie; Fountainbridge / Craiglockhart; Meadows / Morningside; Southside / Newington; Liberton / Gilmerton; Portobello / Craigmillar.
+All these wards were divided between Southern and neighbouring constituencies, not one was contained whole within the new boundaries.

 Constituency profile

 Edinburgh South was predominantly suburban.
 It included Marchmont, Merchiston, Newington, the Grange, Sciennes and a northern area of Morningside, Moredun, Little France, Inch and Gilmerton.